Chocolate toxicity calculator – quick reference in case of emergency

 - Less than 20 mg/kg of Theobromine and your dog may show mild effects

-We don’t consider the question of “is chocolate bad for my dog ” or “can I feed my dog chocolate” as being the topic here.
-The answers are definitely “yes, chocolate is bad for your dog” and “no, you should not feed your dog chocolate”.
-What follows is more targeted to the dog owner who has found out their dog has eaten some chocolate and needs to understand the danger involved.
+We don’t consider “Is chocolate bad for my dog” or “Can I feed my dog chocolate” as the main focus here.
+The answers are “Yes, chocolate is bad for your dog” and “No, you should not feed your dog chocolate.”

 Cocoa powder toxicity for dogs